SteveBate/MiniBus/README.md

 Provides a hook to allow you to specify code that should be executed (asynchronously) if a message is placed on the error queue.
 Useful, for instance, for sending emails to notify an administrator.

+##### * AutoPurgeSystemJournal

+Left unattended and with no administrator monitoring MSMQ can grind to a halt with an "insufficient resources" error.
+This occurs when the system32\msmq\storage directoy has grown too large with copies of each and every message placed on the "Journal Messages" system queue.
+Using the AutoPurgeSystemJournal option tells MiniBus to attempt to clean up this queue every fifteen minutes in order to reduce the chances of the error occuring.

 ## Building the Source

 If you want to build the source, clone the repository, and open up MiniBus.sln.